What Type of Cannabis do You Use?

 It's my First Time Using Edibles, How Much do I Take?

-Learning how to safely use edibles is a process that varies for each individual and may take 2-3 separate attempts to achieve the correct dose.
-The important thing is to be patient, and don’t expect to achieve a correct dose on your first try.
+Learning how to safely use edibles is a process that varies for each individual and may take several separate attempts to achieve the correct dose.
 Start with a standard dose, and increase the dose very slowly over a number of trials until you achieve the desired effects.

-The safest way to self-medicate with edibles is to use products (like Baked Edibles) that are correctly tested and labeled so you can easily compare how you feel to the labeled dosage.
+The safest way to self-medicate with edibles is to use trusted products (like Baked Edibles) that are correctly tested and labeled so you can easily compare how you feel given labeled dosage.
 Dosage and testing accuracy will vary from different suppliers.
 ALWAYS make sure that your edibles are correctly tested for potency and don’t hesitate to ask your supplier for test results.